Reginald231/Reginald231/README.md

 </br>

 # Hello, and welcome to my GitHub portfolio. 👋🏼

 ## My name is Reginald.
 I received my bachelor's degree in Computer Science in May of 2023. 🎓
 - I tend to make many side projects in my free time to boost my portfolio.
-As of writing this, you may see me working on my biggest project yet, an interactive discord bot that will allow Discord users to play a spin-off version of the hit game show, Family Feud, in **real time**.
-Check it out here:
+As of writing this, you may see me working on my biggest project yet, an interactive discord bot that will allow Discord users to play a spin-off version of the hit game show, Family Feud, in **real time**. <br><br>Check it out here:
 <a href="https://www.github.com/Reginald231/DiscordFeud"> <img alt="Static Badge" src="https://img.shields.io/badge/Discord_Feud-green?style=flat-square&logo=GitHub"/></a>